 The profile of the tire is relatively square, although slightly less square than the Maxxis Assegai, and it has a bit of an edgy feeling as you lean it over when you initiate a turn.
-This is due to the fact that here's a bit of space between the center tread and the side knobs, more than you'll find on the Maxxis Assegai which has more tread in that transitional zone.
+This is because here's a bit of space between the center tread and the side knobs, more than you'll find on the Maxxis Assegai, which has more tread in that transitional zone.
 The transitional grip is pretty good, but cornering grip becomes excellent once the side knobs are fully engaged.
 The Tough casing is very supportive and never feels like it wants to roll or fold underneath you.
 The support of the sidewalls also allows for lower tire pressures, to a point, to further enhance cornering grip.

 This traction comes at the expense of rolling resistance, and in this case, you can't have it both ways.
 Other tires, like the Schwalbe Hans Dampf, also have great pedal traction due to the multitude of smaller squared off knobs of its tread, yet roll quite a bit faster due to the closer spacing of them.
 The Convict is suitable for use as either a front or rear tire, we're more inclined to run the Convict as a front tire, to enjoy its incredible cornering and braking traction, and pair it with something a little faster rolling in the rear.

-If you're looking for braking traction then you've come to the right place.
+If you're looking for braking traction, then you've come to the right place.
 The Convict was designed to slow your roll, and that is evident in the tall, wide, rectangular paddle-shaped knobs that make up the center tread of the tire.
-The back edge, or braking edge, of all the center tread knobs is vertical, so when you squeeze the brakes there's a lot of surface area there to dig in and grab a hold of whatever surface you're trying to slow down on.
+When you squeeze the brakes, there's a lot of surface area there to dig in and grab hold of whatever surface you're trying to slow down on.
 This results in a very controlled and confident braking feel, and dumping speed is predictable and downright awesome on all surfaces, from hardpack to deep moon dust.
 Few other tires in our test selection offer the same level of braking traction, but the Maxxis Assegai and the Maxxis DHR II did so in the same way.
-All of these tires have tall knobs and beefy treads, a contrast to the low profile center tread found on tires like the Specialized Slaughter Grid which is more prone to sliding under hard braking in loose conditions.
+All of these tires have tall knobs, and beefy treads, a contrast to the low profile center tread found on tires like the Specialized Slaughter Grid, which is more prone to sliding under hard braking in loose conditions.

 Installing the Convict couldn't be any easier.
-It is very easy to get the tire onto the rim and doesn't require the use of a tire lever, it can be done completely by hand.
-Once on the rim, it's very easy to seat the bead on the rim with only a floor pump.
+It is effortless to get the tire onto the rim and doesn't require the use of a tire lever.
+It can be done completely by hand.
+Once on the rim, it's straightforward to seat the bead on the rim with only a floor pump.
 In fact, the first pump of air started the process for us.
 Whether you're at home or even in a parking lot, the Convict is easy to install.
 Once seated on the rim, the Convict holds air well and only needs to be topped off occasionally like other tubeless tires.

-At a retail price of $77, the Convict isn't the cheapest tire around, but we feel that it is a good value for the gravity oriented rider.
+At its retail price, the Convict isn't the cheapest tire around, but we feel that it is a good value for the gravity oriented rider.
 It costs less than the Maxxis Assegai and offers very similar performance and durability.
-Mount up a Tough Fast Rolling version in the back with a Tough High Grip in the front and you've got a great combination for smashing shuttle or bike park laps that costs less than the competition and will probably last you just as long.
+Mount up a Tough Fast Rolling version in the back with a Tough High Grip in the front, and you've got a great combination for smashing shuttle or bike park laps that costs less than the competition and will probably last you just as long.

 — Jeremy Benson